Vaughan-Peter/Environment-Sustainability/ReadMe.md

 ### 📂 Philippines Environment → Photos

 - **General Info:** This collection documents **environmental conditions in the Philippines**, highlighting the **waste management challenges** that affect local communities.
-Poorly managed dumpsites and the lack of sanitary landfills contribute to pollution and **respiratory health issues**, such as asthma, affecting residents like Jhun.
+Poorly managed dumpsites and the lack of sanitary landfills contribute to pollution and serious health issues.
+Some residents burn their trash, which worsens air quality and increases health problems such as asthma, affecting residents like Jhun and Peter.
 - **Electronics Application::** What can we do to manage this waste?
 - **Photographer / Author:** Jhun Alfred Reblando
 - **Format:** Photos for **educational and awareness purposes**, suitable for **environmental studies, sustainability projects, or community programs**.